totalspectrum/loadp2/README.md

 Sends the contents of a file as binary (no translation performed on the contents).
 So `binfile(foo.txt)` sends the contents of the file `foo.txt` exactly as they are.
 If lines end in DOS style carriage return + line feed, both of those characters (ASCII 13 and ASCII 10) will be sent.

+Note that the `pauseafter(N)` command may be used to specify that a 1 millisecond pause should be inserted after every N characters sent.
+The default is not to insert pauses.

 Example:
 ```
 binfile(myfile.bin)
 ```

+### pauseafter

+Specifies a count of characters to pause after during any file transmission.
+That is, if you call `pauseafter(10)` then after every 10 characters sent a 1 millisecond pause is inserted.
+This is useful for throttling scripts that are sending to programs that cannot process data very quickly.

+The default is 0, which indicates that no pauses should be inserted.

 ### pausems